What Are Shin Splints?

 At Orthotic Solutions Podiatry, our team of experienced Sports Podiatrists can assess your shoes and your running mechanics to give you an honest opinion on whether they are a factor.

 Not everyone needs custom orthotics and we won’t waste your time or take your money if they won’t be beneficial for you.
+Watch this video for information about our orthotics and our practice policies.

 However, if you do need custom orthotics, all review consultations are free for the first 12 months and the structural components of the orthotics are guaranteed to last more than 4 years.